Cat on a Hot Tin Roof 1958

 Who plays the character Brick Pollitt?

-Discover the awards and nominations received by Cat on a Hot Tin Roof.
-Explore the history of Cat on a Hot Tin Roof and its cast and crew.
+Discover all the awards and nominations received by Cat on a Hot Tin Roof, from Oscars to film festival honors.
+Learn how Cat on a Hot Tin Roof and its cast and crew have been recognized by critics and the industry alike.

 The 31st Academy Awards 1959